stfn-ko/APS/README.md

 This is an optimized fuzzy interference system tree controller of artificial pancreas designed for a particular patient.

+### TODO

+- Finish API and MATLAB connection
+- Figure out how to run on MacOS
+- Finish the report
+- Write run instructions

 ### Note

 quite an interesting fact is that when a high cho (897g) diet is run on a 42kg patient, the results are still pretty good, but there;s still a lot of instability.